 The optimization plan should include the metrics that need to be tracked so that you can figure out if the implementation was a success.
 If the results are not what you desired, those metrics will also tell you where improvements need to be made, whether the processes need to be improved further or if the employees need more training.

-Maintain your implementation plan.
+Maintain your software implementation plan.

 Once you have an implementation plan, stick to it to get the best possible ROI on your custom software.
 This involves creating a system which allows for easy collaboration within the team so that all of the updates can be monitored and the progress can be reported to key decision makers at the right time.